google/zetasql/README.md

 1. Parser and Analyzer **Complete**
    - Initial release includes only a subset of tests
 2. Reference Implementation **In Progress**
+   - Base capability **Complete**
+   - Function library **In Progress**
 3. Compliance Tests
    - includes framework for validating compliance of arbitrary engines
 4. Misc tooling

+Multiplatform support is planned for the following platforms:

+ - Linux (Ubuntu 1804 is our reference platform, but others may work).
+ - MacOS (versions TDB)
+ - Windows (version TDB)

 Until all this code is released, we cannot provide any guarantees of API stability and cannot accept contributions.
 We will also be releasing more